Carlão (footballer, born 1992)

-Carlos Henrique de Moura Brito (born 3 July 1992), simply known as Carlão, is a Brazilian professional footballer who plays as a forward for Noroeste.
+Carlos Henrique de Moura Brito (born 3 July 1992), simply known as Carlão, is a Brazilian professional footballer who plays as a forward for Ferroviária.

 Career

 Carlão previously played for Associação Desportiva São Caetano, where he was the club's top goal scorer (10) as it won the 2017 Campeonato Paulista Série A2, the club's first title in 13 years.
 He continued his stay with São Caetano in 2018, as they competed in the Campeonato Paulista.

 In 2019, Carlão moved to Saudi Arabia where he led Al-Jabalain FC in goal-scoring for two Saudi First Division League seasons.
 He joined rivals Al-Qadsiah FC in July 2021.
 On 30 July 2022, Carlão joined former club Al-Jabalain.
 On 4 January 2023, Carlão and Al-Jabalain agreed to end the contract mutually.

 On 12 January 2023, Carlão joined Noroeste.